- Indoor and Outdoor

 Yes, Jewry Wall Museum is wheelchair friendly and has accessible toilets.

-Jewry Wall Museum has not told us if they are fully pushchair friendly.
+No, Jewry Wall Museum have stated they are not pushchair friendly.

 Jewry Wall Museum has not told us if they are dog friendly.